 The Moremi Game Reserve is slightly elevated protected tribal land on the eastern boundary of the Okavango Delta.
-The largest island in the delta, Chief’s Island (Mombo Camp and Chief’s Camp), is within the Moremi and is a rich wildlife haven.
+The largest island in the delta, Chief’s Island (Mombo Camp and Chief’s Camp), is within the Moremi.

-As it is a National Park, neither night drives nor game walks using rifles are permitted in the Moremi Game Reserve, however please don’t let this put you off as the exceptional quality of the game-viewing more than makes up for this.
+But, as it is a National Park, neither night drives nor game walks are permitted in the Moremi Game Reserve.
+However please don’t let this put you off, as the exceptional quality of the game-viewing more than makes up for this.

-Many people have heard of the concept of staying at a ‘land’ camp and a ‘water’ camp when on a Okavango Safari.
-Broadly we agree with this and many of the Moremi camps would be considered ‘land’ camps as they predominantly focus on 4×4 game drives.
+Many people have heard of the concept of staying at a ‘land’ or a ‘water’ camp when on a Okavango Safari.
+Broadly we agree with this.
+Indeed many of the Moremi camps would be considered ‘land’ camps as they focus on 4×4 game drives.
 However some of the Moremi camps do offer some water activities either year round or during the seasonal flood.

-Finally Moremi camps are in a national park, not a private concession, so expect to see other vehicles on your game drives including mobile safaris and private 4x4s (except in the private Mombo concession).
-However this is not a major disadvantage especially if combining a Moremi camp with a camp on a private concession in the Delta.
+As the Moremi camps are in a national park, you should so expect to see other vehicles on your game drives.
+(Except in the private Mombo concession).
+However this is not a big disadvantage especially you’re also going to a private concession in the Delta.